decc/computer-speak/discussion_Three.md

 * Recursion (breaking down a problem into similar, but simpler, problems)

 * Library functions.
-These include those to allow interaction with the "outside world", eg, graphical display, reading and writing files, etc.
+Lots of vocabulary including, eg, functions for graphical display, reading and writing files, etc.